 New Jersey Non-Competition (Non-Compete) Agreement Attorneys

-You have spent hours to train your employees.
+You have spent hours and money to train your employees.
+That’s what employers have to do to stay in business.

-As an employee, you have been asked to sign a non-compete agreement or else be “fired”.
+As an employee, you have (or may be) asked to sign a non-competition agreement or else be “fired”.

-How do you protect yourself from the employees who can use classified or protectable information to unfairly compete against you?
-As an employee, what rights do you have from oppressive, unreasonable non-compete agreements?
+What about confidential and proprietary information?
+How do you protect your business from employees who want to take this classified and protected information to unfairly compete against you?
+Can you refuse to sign?
+As an employee, what rights do you have to address an oppressive, unreasonable non-compete agreement?

 A non-competition agreement, drafted appropriately, can protect your business from employees using or sharing your confidential and proprietary information with your competitors.
 However, employees also have rights to refuse unconscionable employee restrictions and covenants.
-At Hanlon Niemann, our attorneys advise employers and employees in avoiding problems that could create liability and legal difficulties later.
+At Hanlon Niemann & Wright, our attorneys advise employers and employees about problems that can create liability and legal difficulties now and in the future.

 A Non-Competition Agreement in New Jersey